Committees of the Scottish Parliament: Subject

 Subject committees are formed at the beginning of each parliamentary session.
+There are currently nine Subject committees.
 These committees typically correspond with one (or more) of the directorates or ministries of the Scottish Government.
-Additional Subject committees can be created as the need arises, such as the committee established in 2020 to examine the Scottish Government's response to the COVID-19 pandemic in Scotland.
+Additional Subject committees can be created as the need arises, such as the COVID-19 Recovery Committee established in 2020 to examine the Scottish Government's response to the COVID-19 pandemic in Scotland.